Resource Allocation with Multi-Team Collaboration Based on Hamilton's Rule: Team Mission: Area Coverage

 \section{Team Mission: Area Coverage}

 To illustrate the operation of the proposed framework, we consider the mission assigned to each robot team to be optimal area coverage, to which a typical approach is the Voronoi-based coverage control introduced in \cite{cortes2004coverage}.
-Specifically, we consider the deployment of a team of $N \in \mathbb{Z}^+$ robots to cover a convex and compact domain of interest $\mathcal{D} \subset \mathbb{R}^d$, where $d \in \mathbb{Z}^+$, associated with a density function $\phi(q): \mathcal{D} \rightarrow \mathbb{R}^+$ encoding the relative importance of different points in $\mathcal{D}$.
-By furthermore assuming the farther a robot is from a point $q \in \mathcal{D}$, the less effectively it covers $q$, the locational cost function can be formulated as \cite{cortes2004coverage}
+Specifically, we consider the deployment of a team of $N \in \mathbb{Z}^+$ robots to cover a domain of interest $\mathcal{D} \subset \mathbb{R}^d$, which is a measurable set with nonempty interior, i.e., $\mathrm{Int}(\mathcal{D}) \neq \emptyset$, associated with a measurable density function $\phi(q): \mathcal{D} \rightarrow \mathbb{R}^+$ encoding the relative importance of different points in $\mathcal{D}$.
+By assuming the farther (based on the Euclidean norm) a robot is from a point $q \in \mathcal{D}$, the less effectively it covers $q$, the locational cost function can be formulated as \cite{cortes2004coverage}

 where $p_i \in \mathbb{R}^d$ denotes the position of robot $i$, the vector $p = [p_1^\top, p_2^\top,\dots, p_N^\top]^\top$ contains the positions of all robots, $\mathcal{N} := \{1, 2, \dots.
 N\}$ is the set of indices of the robots, and